mark-obeirne/esports-dictionary/README.md

 GitHub - To host the project’s repository.

+[Trello](https://trello.com/) - To track work that needed to be done, including bugs and tweaks found during testing, and check off completed work.

 [Balsamiq](https://balsamiq.com/wireframes/desktop/#) - To create the wireframes that the site's design and layout is based upon.

 [Coolors](https://coolors.co/) - For finding a suitable palette for the site.